ckeditor/ckeditor5/packages/ckeditor5-bookmark/docs/features/bookmark.md

 ## Related features

-Here are some other CKEditor&nbsp;5 features that you can use similarly to the bookmark plugin to structure your text better:
+Here are some other CKEditor&nbsp;5 features that you can use similarly to the bookmark plugin to crosslink and structure your text better:

+* The {@link features/link link feature} allows adding local and global URLs to the content.
-* {@link features/document-outline Document outline} &ndash; displays the list of sections (headings) of the document next to the editor.
+* The {@link features/document-outline document outline} displays the list of sections (headings) of the document next to the editor.
-* {@link features/document-outline Table of contents} &ndash; lets you insert a widget with a list of headings (section titles) that reflects the structure of the document.
+* The {@link features/document-outline table of contents} lets you insert a widget with a list of headings (section titles) that reflects the structure of the document.

 ## Common API

-The {@link module:bookmark/bookmark~Bookmark} plugin registers:

-* the `'bookmark'` UI button component implemented by the {@link module:bookmark/bookmarkui~BookmarkUI bookmark UI feature},
+The {@link module:bookmark/bookmark~Bookmark} plugin registers the `'bookmark'` UI button component implemented by the {@link module:bookmark/bookmarkui~BookmarkUI bookmark UI feature}, and the following commands:
 * the `'insertBookmark'` command implemented by the {@link module:bookmark/insertbookmarkcommand~InsertBookmarkCommand editing feature}.
 * the `'updateBookmark'` command implemented by the {@link module:bookmark/updatebookmarkcommand~UpdateBookmarkCommand editing feature}.